alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 You need a supplier document if you’re moving the seeds, roots or any other plant ‘propagation material’ from ornamental plants.

-There are different rules if you're exporting soil or prohibited plants.
+There are different rules if you're [moving soil or prohibited plants](#exporting-prohibited-plants-and-soil).

 ###When you don't need a supplier document